 Goldfish don’t have a stomach, making it difficult for them to know when they are full.
 This causes many goldfish to eat themselves to death since the goldfish’s purpose in life is to eat.
 Monitor how much you feed your goldfish during feeding time for this reason.

 24. Goldfish can live without food for up to 3 weeks.

 Even though goldfish are constantly on the hunt for food, they can live for up to three weeks without any snacks.
 That’s because goldfish store fat for lean times.
 So, you don’t really have to hire a pet sitter whenever you go out of town to feed your goldfish.

 25. You can feed your goldfish out of your hand.

 Goldfish have the ability to recognize faces (more on this later), which allows them to know you are their food giver.
 This means that you can feed goldfish out of your hand if you are willing to be patient and train them not to be afraid of your hand.

-You May Also Like: 10 Best Goldfish Foods of 2021 – Reviews & Top Picks
+- You May Also Like: 10 Best Goldfish Foods – Reviews & Top Picks

 One of the most common misconceptions about goldfish is that they only have a three-second memory.
 This is simply not true.
 Studies have suggested that goldfish actually have a memory of five months.
 Scientists from Israel discovered this by training goldfish to come to the sound of a dinner bell.